 Photochromic: Lenses that adapt to light and UV.
 These are available in a range of options, colors and materials.
 When activated the lens goes from clear or slight tint to a darker color.
 How dark depends on the environment and the type of photochromic lens.
 They come in basic, extra active and polarized.

 Polarized: If you think of light like sound waves vibrating all around you.
 We have light rays entering our eyes in all directions.
 Polarized lenses only allow light to enter your eyes in one directions instead.
-This reduced a large amount of glare.
+This reduces a large amount of glare.
 It shrink that blinding sun reflected off the car in front of you.
 You can see rainbows better and it takes away the bright reflection on the water and allows you to see into the water.
 Polarized lenses come usually come in gray, brown, and G-15 colors but are also available in other specialty colors.
 They also include U/V and S/G and are available in all lens materials.